supertokens/supertokens-plugins/.changeset/polite-cars-pump.md

 ---
-'@supertokens-plugins/progressive-profiling-react': minor
+'@supertokens-plugins/progressive-profiling-react': patch
-'@supertokens-plugins/tenants-nodejs': minor
+'@supertokens-plugins/tenants-nodejs': patch
-'@supertokens-plugins/tenants-react': minor
+'@supertokens-plugins/tenants-react': patch
 ---

 adds fixes related to claim orders in progressive-profiling and tenants, a access tenants blocked screen and other improvements